Death Stranding: Conan O’ Brien appears in the game, we’re not kidding

 -

-reading•Death Stranding: Conan O’Brien appears in the game and everything else we know
+reading•Death Stranding: PC version out in 2020, Conan O’Brien cameo and everything else we know

+Oct 25•Google adds Stadia Premiere Edition: What we know about Stadia's price, games and speed requirements

+Oct 24•Borderlands 3: Blood Harvest and Mayhem on Twitch start this week

 -